 The other day, the booze fairy delivered a bottle of Laird’s Applejack.
-Well, OK, it wasn’t actually the booze fairy, but rather a good friend “paying” me for some technology assistance.
-It happens that I occasionally do handy work and technology support for friends who sometimes see fit to compensate me this way.
-Am I complaining?
+Well, OK, it wasn’t actually the booze fairy, but rather a good friend “paying” us for some technology assistance.
+It happens that we occasionally do handy work and technology support for friends who sometimes see fit to compensate this way.
+Are we complaining?
 Certainly not!
 So, this week’s Drink Of The Week is brought to you by the Technology Support Department at Summit Sips.
 We don’t advertise “Will Work For Booze” but it sometimes works out that way!

 1.5 oz applejack

 .5 oz lemon or lime juice

 Add the ingredients to a shaker, seal and shake thoroughly to chill.
 Strain in to a chilled cocktail glass and garnish with a lemon or lime wedge.